Australian Kart Makers

-This page contains examples and adverts of Australian Karts.
+This page contains examples and adverts of Australian made karts.

-If you photos or information on an Aussie Icon, that we have not covered in our "Australian Karts", please forward the information to this website and we happily add your information to the page.
+If you photos or information on an Aussie Icon, that we have not covered here, please forward it to this website and we will happily add that to the page.

 Ashford Karts were made and sold by John Watts of Hurstville